This new book by award-winning writer Nora Gold is composed of two novellas: In Sickness and in Health and Yom Kippur in a Gym.

 Both of Gold’s novellas are creative and provide readers with opportunities to think deeply about disability, illness, prayer, and forgiveness.

 Jamie Wendt is the author of the poetry collection Fruit of the Earth (Main Street Rag, 2018), which won the 2019 National Federation of Press Women Book Award in Poetry.
-Her manuscript, Laughing in Yiddish, was a finalist for the 2022 Philip Levine Prize in Poetry.
-Her poems and essays have been published in various literary journals and anthologies, including Feminine Rising, Green Mountains Review, Lilith, Jet Fuel Review, the Forward, Poetica Magazine, and others.
-She contributes book reviews to Jewish Book Council as well as to other publications, including Literary Mama and Mom Egg Review.
-She has received an Honorable Mention Pushcart Prize and was nominated for Best Spiritual Literature.
+Her manuscript, Laughing in Yiddish, is forthcoming in the early Spring of 2025 by Broadstone Books and was a finalist for the 2022 Philip Levine Prize in Poetry.
+Her poems and essays have been published in various literary journals and anthologies, including Feminine Rising, Green Mountains Review, Lilith, Jet Fuel Review, the Forward, Poetica Magazine, Catamaran, and others.
+She contributes book reviews to the Jewish Book Council.
+She received a Pushcart Prize Honorable Mention and was nominated for Best Spiritual Literature.
+She was selected as an International Merit Award winner in the Atlanta Review 2022 International Poetry Competition.
 She holds an MFA in Creative Writing from the University of Nebraska Omaha.
 She is a middle school Humanities teacher and lives in Chicago with her husband and two kids.